Google Maps: Timelapse

+Timeline

+If a user shares their location with Google, Timeline summarises this location for each day on a Timeline map.
+Timeline estimates the mode of travel used to move between places and will also show photos taken at that location.
+In June 2024, Google started progressively removing access to the timeline on web browsers, with the information instead being stored on a local device.

 Implementation

 As the user drags the map, the grid squares are downloaded from the server and inserted into the page.
 When a user searches for a business, the results are downloaded in the background for insertion into the side panel and map; the page is not reloaded.
 A hidden iframe with form submission is used because it preserves browser history.
 Like many other Google web applications, Google Maps uses JavaScript extensively.
-The site also uses JSON for data transfer rather than XML, for performance reasons.
+The site also uses protocol buffers for data transfer rather than JSON, for performance reasons.

 The version of Google Street View for classic Google Maps required Adobe Flash.
 In October 2011, Google announced MapsGL, a WebGL version of Maps with better renderings and smoother transitions.
 Indoor maps use JPG, .PNG, .PDF, .BMP, or .GIF, for floor plans.

 Users who are logged into a Google Account can save locations so that they are overlaid on the map with various colored "pins" whenever they browse the application.
 These "Saved places" can be organized into default groups or user named groups and shared with other users.
 "Starred places" is one default group example.
 It previously automatically created a record within the now-discontinued product Google Bookmarks.